Azure-Samples/cosmos-db-design-patterns/schema-versioning/README.md

 This sample demonstrates:

-- ✅ Using a data generator to generate original carts and schema-versioned carts.
+- ✅ Using a data generator to generate data with an original schema, and data with a schema-version.
 - ✅ Running a website to show data generated in Azure Cosmos DB.

 ## Common scenario

-As the amount of data grows and the usage of the data grows, it may make sense to restructure the document.
-Schema versioning makes it possible to track the changes of schema through a schema tracking field.
-When using schema versioning, it is also advised to keep a file with release notes that explain what changes were made in each version.
+A major benefit of NoSQL databases is its ability to handle changes to schema.
+This is especially helpful in cases where an application has gone into production and it is necessary to adapt to changing data requirements.
+NoSQL databases like Azure Cosmos DB, not only make it possible to adapt to these changes but also to enable versioning of these changes by adding an additional property to track which version of the changes the data represents.
+This version can be used to handle and process the changing data at run-time.

 ## Sample implementation of schema versioning

-Suppose the Wide World Importers had an online store with data in Azure Cosmos DB for NoSQL.
-This is the initial cart object.
+In this scenario we have an online retailer, Wide World Importers, with data in Azure Cosmos DB for NoSQL.
+This is the initial cart object in their application.

 ```csharp
 public class Cart